addeldin/personal-writing-with-ai/instructional-guide.md

 Please note that this guide is just that: a guide.
 You are welcome to change it as you see fit for your classroom, and I would in fact love to hear about anyone doing so and how they went about the activity.

 ## Materials and Software Required
 Students will need a device that can access the internet, an account with [OpenAI](https://openai.com/), access to [ChatGPT](https://chat.openai.com), and a way to store and access its outputs.
 Ideally, students will have access to their own laptops or in-class computers.
-Students could, if needed, access ChatGPT via their phones and access the outputs later on a separate laptop. **Note that you will need to check on the day of the first session that ChatGPT or another AI chat is up and usable.
+Students could, if needed, access ChatGPT via their phones and access the outputs later on a separate laptop.
 Students will also need access to word processing software for writing and submitting written work.

+**Note that you will need to check on the day of the first session that ChatGPT or another AI chat is up and usable.**

 ## Prior to Session 1
 ### Setup